Sabtharishi1501/Evalix/README.md

 ---

-## How it works
+## Part 1 — The Quiz

-**Quiz (Part 1).** `app/questions.py` defines 8 questions split evenly across two categories, Communication and Problem-Solving.
-The frontend fetches this from `GET /api/questions` (so the question data lives in exactly one place — the frontend never hardcodes questions) and renders it as a short, sectioned
+`app/questions.py` defines 8 questions split evenly across two categories, **Communication** and **Problem-Solving**, each answered on a 1–5 scale (Strongly Disagree → Strongly Agree).
+The frontend fetches these from `GET /api/questions` — the question data lives in exactly one place, and the frontend never hardcodes questions.

-flow: one category's 4 questions per screen, with a "Section X of Y" label.
+**A deliberate departure from the literal spec, worth flagging directly:** the brief describes one page with all 8 questions and a Submit button disabled until all 8 are answered.
+I instead built a **sectioned flow** — one category's 4 questions per screen, with a "Section X of Y" label and a Next button.
+The Next button for a section is disabled until that section's 4 questions are answered; the final section shows Submit instead of Next, and Submit stays disabled until that section is complete too.
+The *effect* is identical to what's asked (you cannot submit until all 8 questions have been answered), but the mechanism is paginated rather than a single long scroll.
+I made this choice because it's a more realistic layout for an 8-question, 2-category self-assessment and I think it reads better on mobile widths, but it is a change from the literal description, not a literal implementation of it, so I want that visible rather than glossed over.

-The Next button for a section stays disabled until every question in that section is answered; the final section shows a Submit button instead of Next.
-Answers accumulate across sections in `app.js`'s `state.answers` as the person moves through the quiz, so by the time they reach Submit on the last section, the full answer set for all categories is ready to send.
-On submit, `POST /api/submit` validates the answers, averages each category with `scoring.calculate_scores`, and returns both the scores and the AI insight in one response.
+Answers accumulate across sections in `app.js`'s `state.answers` as the person moves through the quiz, so by the time they reach Submit on the last section, the full 8-answer set is ready to send.
+On submit, `POST /api/submit` validates the answers, averages each category with `scoring.calculate_scores`, and returns both the scores (e.g., "Communication: 3.75 / 5") and the AI insight in one response, displayed in the results view.

+**Another departure, also worth flagging directly:** the brief explicitly says no backend is required and local state/local storage is sufficient.
+I built a real Flask backend anyway.
+The reason is Part 2 — calling a real AI provider from the browser directly would mean shipping the Gemini/Groq API key in client-side JavaScript, visible to anyone who opens dev tools.
+Since the brief also asks for "a real request shape" and "the integration logic," I judged that a working, key-safe integration was more useful to demonstrate than a client-only version that could not safely call a real provider.
+The backend is minimal on purpose: two routes, no database, no auth, session state only to remember which 8 (randomly-sampled, from a pool of 16) questions were shown to this browser, so `/api/submit` can validate answers against exactly what was actually asked.

+---

+## Part 2 — AI-Generated Insight

-**AI insight (Part 2).** `app/ai_insight.py` builds a prompt from the category averages *and* every individual question/answer pair — not just the two averages — so the model has something concrete to point to instead of inventing generic advice.
+`app/ai_insight.py` builds a prompt from the category averages *and* every individual question/answer pair — not just the two averages — so the model has something concrete to point to instead of inventing generic advice.
 Each category's average is also classified into a tier (Strong / Average / Needs Improvement, via `scoring.classify_tier`) so the model judges each category on its own standing, not only on the gap between the two — a solid 4.2 shouldn't get flagged as "needing work" just because the other category scored higher.
-The system prompt requires strict JSON output, forbids phrases like "practice more," and forbids writing the literal tier label words in the output (the tier only shapes tone/severity, never appears verbatim).
-The call chain is:
+The system prompt requires strict JSON output, forbids phrases like "practice more," and forbids writing the literal tier label words in the output (the tier only shapes tone/severity, never appears verbatim in the sentence shown to the user).

-1. **Gemini**, if `GEMINI_API_KEY` is set.
-2. **Groq**, if Gemini's key is missing, the call fails for any reason (network, auth, quota), or the response is truncated by the output token limit.
-3. A **deterministic mocked response**, clearly labeled `[MOCKED]` both in the JSON payload and in the UI, if neither provider is configured or both fail.
-This means the app always returns a usable result and the real integration path (prompt building, request shape, response parsing) is exercised and tested even without live credentials.

 ### Example prompt (system message)